Recycled Magazine Flower Wreath Materials

 I hate to admit it, but it’s been a long time since I’ve really sat down and crafted.
 It wasn’t until I started seeing all the wonderful craft projects on Pinterest that I was sparked to craft again.
 I’ve been hanging on to tons of craft supplies that were literally just gathering dust.
 And you know what?
 I don’t know why I ever stopped.
 There’s nothing like creating that brings me so much personal joy and happiness.

 One of the craft projects that inspired me were the many paper flower tutorials on Pinterest.
 Honestly, I’ve looked at so many tutorials and instructions, but thought that the one on SNAP!
-Creativity Blog had great pictures and clear instructions.
+Creativity Blog (no longer running) had great pictures and clear instructions.

 Magazine Flower Wreath Assembly